Gadiler/Concordance/README.md

 	}else {
 		while ( !rightPlace ) {			// Run till the right place for the new RBTNode \ SLLNode. root = root.next;		// If (RBTree && greater than), next = right. otherwise next = left.
-		}					// If (SLList && greater than), next = next.next. otherwiae - inaert.
+		}					// If (SLList && greater than), next = next.next. otherwiae - Insert.
 		temp = root.next;
 	}
 	fixInsert(); 					// Fix the insertion by the Red-Black Tree algorithm. -> only at the RBTree data structure.